 Even with a multi-million dollar contract, pro baseball player Daniel Norris prefers living in his 1978 Volkswagen campervan.
 At least during the off-season, anyway.

-Norris pitches for the Detroit Tigers now, but a few years back – when the video below was produced – he played for the Toronto Blue Jays.
-The 23-year-old pitcher was a second-round pick in 2011 out of high school and signed a bonus valued at $2 million.
+Norris pitches for the Detroit Tigers now, but a few years back—when the video below was produced—he played for the Toronto Blue Jays.
+The 24-year-old pitcher was a second-round pick in 2011 out of high school and signed a bonus valued at $2 million.

 To get to know Norris better, check out this five-minute film that Vice Sports put together.
 It gives us a first-hand look at what it’s like to be a professional baseball pitcher living in a campervan.
 (Make sure to adjust the settings quality to 1080p HD, and switch off the annotations.)

 This guy definitely knows how to get the most out of life.
-What do you think – would you live in a classic campervan if you had a multi-million dollar contract?
+Would you live in a classic campervan if you had a multi-million dollar contract?
 Or would you go for something a little nicer?
+Let us know in the comments below.